DolphDev/pynationstates/Documentation/shards.md

 Tags:

 To add tags you need to format the tags argument in a paticular way.
 In essence it is a list of dictionaries.
-An example as a valid tag argument.
+Each dictionary needs the keys "tagtype" and "tagvalue", with them reprenting the param name and the param value.

     [
     {